 Roy Moore has a number of claims to fame or infamy, depending on your religious orientation.
 He captures my interest for a number of reasons.
-I am deeply committed to clarity on moral epistemology, so his leadership of an organization called “The Center for Moral Law” appeals to my own interests.
+I am deeply committed to clarity on moral epistemology, so his leadership of an organization called “The Center for Moral Law” must attract my attention.
 He has been a lightning rod in the culture wars as a candidate for the U.S. Senate from Alabama, two-time elected chief justice of the Alabama Supreme Court, and defender of Biblical truth.
 He ordered probate judges in the state to disregard Federal Court orders to perform homosexual marriages.
 You might remember his name from his 2003 refusal to remove a monument to the Ten Commandments from Montgomery’s Supreme Court grounds.
 His is far from the only voice seeking to build a secular society on the Ten Commandments.
 After all, the U.S. Supreme Court building contains not one but two statues of Moses, both prominently featuring the stone tablets that were his gift to the Israelites and by implication to all of us.
 So we might be forgiven for asking why Judge Moore’s efforts to place God’s law front and center have produced so much heat from supporters and detractors.
 Do religionists think we need laws against stealing, killing, and libel?
 Do detractors think we don’t need such laws?
 There is much more here than meets the eye.

 I have previously explored the disconnect between the founders’ vision for the U.S. government and the current moral grounding of the majority of its citizens.
 The authors of the U.S. Constitution embraced a moral neutrality that can only be comprehended by an expansive knowledge of the historical issue they faced (see “Premodern Authority“) and the modernist innovation that resolved it by having citizens actively choose their own moral climate (see “Why Invent a Social Contract?”).
 As inheritors of these difficulties, we face the dilemma of having three irreconcilable approaches to public moral preference in constant tension (see “Belief in the Public Square”).
 Since cultures must use moral measures to resolve their individual public disagreements and move their representative government to actions they approve, we find a recurrent effort to revive religious authority as the source of moral comity (see “Tao and the Myth of Religious Return”).
 The exemplar of that effort is a desire by religionists to return to the moral commands of the Decalogue.